r-grandorder/fgo-guides/references/coins_calculator.md

     - Old welfares obtainable from Main Interludes/RP shop don't give out coins
     - With the recently released Evocation Festivals, older welfares can now get coins via the shop.
 - Welfares get 480 coins from their Event or the Evocation shop.
 You need to raise the servant to bond 15 to farm the remaining 180 coins.
+- As of [August 2024](https://news.fate-go.jp/2024/9th_anniversary/), there are 2 more Append Skills available to unlock.
+- After public backlash, Lasengle has [announced](https://news.fate-go.jp/2024/0805vcbsdj/) that they're increasing the coins rewarded from bond levels 7 up to 15.
+You'll get an additional 240 coins at bond15 to unlock the 2 new append skills.
+    - There are no promised dates on when these changes will get implemented.

 # Obtaining Coins

 - Getting copies of the servant
 - Raising Bond
+- Evocation Festival for certain welfare servants

 ## Copies